meghandtb/docker-k8s/README.md

 Good to have: AWS account

 1. Kubernetes Core Concepts (10 points)

-• - Explain what a Pod is in your own words.
-(3 points) A pod is the smallest deployable unit in k8s, it is a wrapper over one or multiple containers which share the same network, storage and configuration.
+- Explain what a Pod is in your own words.
+(3 points)

+A pod is the smallest deployable unit in k8s, it is a wrapper over one or multiple containers which share the same network, storage and configuration.
+Pods are ephemeral by nature and are usally managed by Deployments.

-• - What is the role of the kubelet on a worker node?
+- What is the role of the kubelet on a worker node?
 (2 points) Kubelet is an agent running on every single worker node in a k8s cluster.
-It facilitates communication with the control plane and ensures that the pods and container state are running accordingly to the configuration file.
+It facilitates communication with the control plane (mainly the API Server) and ensures that containers described in PodSpecs are running and healthy.
+The kubelet interacts with the container runtime (such as containerd, Docker) to start, stop and monitor containers to match the desired state.

-• - List 3 main components of the Kubernetes control plane and their purpose.
-(5 points) control plane ul este creierul k8s, si are urmatoarele componente:
+- List 3 main components of the Kubernetes control plane and their purpose.
+(5 points)

- The control plane can be refered to as the "brain of the k8s cluster". it encapsulates the following components:
+ The control plane can be refered to as the "brain of the k8s cluster".
+It encapsulates the following components:
- - The API Server -> it is the gateway to the k8s cluster and facilitates the communication between its components; every service trying to access the cluster goes to the API Server, a relevant example for thos would be using the kubectl command, which goes to the API Server in order to interogate the state of the cluster's resources.
+ - The API Server -> it is the gateway to the k8s cluster and facilitates the communication between its components; every service trying to access the cluster goes to the API Server.
+A relevant example for this would be using the ```kubectl``` command, which communicates with the API Server in order to get the state of the cluster's resources.
- - controller manager -> it monitors the state of the cluster and ensures that the current state matches the desired state kept by the configuration files, for example it ensures that the desires number of replicas from a deployment are running.
+ - controller manager -> it monitors the state of the cluster and ensures that the current state matches the desired state kept by the configuration files, for example it ensures that the desired number of replicas from a deployment are running.
- - scheduler -> it asigns the newly created pods to the worker nodes based on resources, taints&tollerations, affinitty/anti-affinitty rules.
+ - scheduler -> it assigns the newly created pods to the worker nodes based on available resources, taints and tollerations, affinitty/anti-affinitty rules.
- - etcd -> it is a distributed key-value store that keeps the state of the cluster; it is considered the source of truth of the k8s cluster, and for interacting with it one uses the etcld.
+ - etcd -> it is a distributed key-value store that keeps the state of the cluster; it is considered the source of truth of the k8s cluster.
+For interacting with it ```etcdl``` command is used.

 3. Working with Pods and Deployments (20 points)

-• - Create a Deployment YAML that launches 3 replicas of an NGINX container.
+- Create a Deployment YAML that launches 3 replicas of an NGINX container.
 Include ports and labels.
 (10 points)

-• - Apply the Deployment to your local cluster and share the output of `kubectl get deployments` and `kubectl get pods`.
+- Apply the Deployment to your local cluster and share the output of `kubectl get deployments` and `kubectl get pods`.
 (5 points)

 <img width="494" height="45" alt="image" src="https://github.com/user-attachments/assets/eab97a60-2461-455b-b936-f2ce39bffdd6" />